The global ‘longevity revolution’ will continue to impact cancer control as cancer is more prevalent in older adults.

 With the increase of ageing populations and incidence of cancer worldwide, more practical research and action need to take place to adapt healthcare systems to be more patient-centric and inclusive of ageing populations to ensure healthy ageing for all.

-This report looks, for the first time, at the socio-economic impacts of a growing population of older adults with cancer and the policies which can help to address the current inequities and minimise the impacts on patients, their families and countries.
+This report by Sanofi looks, for the first time, at the socio-economic impacts of a growing population of older adults with cancer and the policies which can help to address the current inequities and minimise the impacts on patients, their families and countries.

 Read the report